MSD Manual

 • Initial symptoms are nonspecific and often resemble those of peptic ulcer disease.

-• Screening with endoscopy is used in high-risk populations (eg, Japanese) but is not recommended in the US.
+• Screening with endoscopy is used in high-risk populations (eg, Japanese) but is not recommended in the United States.

 • Curative surgery, perhaps with combined chemotherapy and radiation therapy, is reasonable in patients with disease limited to the stomach and perhaps the regional lymph nodes.